Dr. Benny Tritsch

-From mid 2008 to December 2010 I was Chief Technology Officer at Immidio, a spin-off of Login Consultants and independent software vendor located in Amsterdam, The Netherlands.
-Immidio provides point solutions to help organizations solve challenges encountered with virtualization technologies in Microsoft Windows environments.
+Mid 2008 to December 2010: Chief Technology Officer at Immidio, a spin-off of Login Consultants and independent software vendor located in Amsterdam, Netherlands.
+Immidio provided point solutions to help organizations solve challenges encountered with virtualization technologies in Microsoft Windows environments.
+(In 2015, Immidio was acquired by VMware)

 In February 2007 I joined Login Consultants, a leading IT infrastructure consulting firm in the field of access, virtualization and deployment headquartered in the Netherlands and with subsidiaries in the USA, in Germany and in Belgium.
 In my role as Vice President Research and Development I helped Login Consultants to grow its strategic partnerships, analyze new market opportunities and develop new products on an international level.

-From October 2002 to January 2007 I was Executive Director and Chief System Architect at visionapp GmbH in Frankfurt, Germany.
+October 2002 to January 2007: Executive Director and Chief System Architect at visionapp GmbH in Frankfurt, Germany.
 In this position I was responsible for market analysis and development of complementary products for Windows Terminal Servers and Web Servers.
 The company visionapp was founded in 2002 when the Dresdner Bank Terminal Server project starship and the German Terminal Server system integrator asp4you were merged.
+(In 2011, visionapp was acquired by ASG)

-Before joining visionapp, I was Director Software Development and New Technologies for the Group Technologies AG business unit asp4you in Karlsruhe, Germany, from July 2001 to October 2002.
+Prior to visionapp, from July 2001 to October 2002, I was Director Software Development and New Technologies for the Group Technologies AG business unit asp4you in Karlsruhe, Germany.
 Under my leadership the system integrator asp4you started with the development of products derived from large Windows Terminal Server projects.
 This resulted in joint development work together with the internal members of the starship project team at Dresdner Bank.
 At that time, starship was one of the most spectacular Windows Terminal Server projects in Europe, including 250 Windows Terminal Servers with 140 published applications for 5,500 international users.

 Prior to that, from 1999 to 2001, I held the position of a Technical Director at GTS-GRAL in Rossdorf, Germany.
 Leading 40 highly skilled systems engineers in the US and in Europe, I was responsible for international consulting, system integration, and customer support in the field of server-based computing solutions for enterprises.

-From 1991 to 1998, I joined the Fraunhofer Institute for Computer Graphics in Darmstadt, Germany.
-For four years I’ve been working there in computer graphics research as Windows developer (C, C++) and project leader for international projects.
-Later, after receiving an equivalent to a PhD in Computer Science in 1996, I was a system administrator group leader until the end of 1998.
+From 1991 to 1998: Research roles at the Fraunhofer Institute for Computer Graphics in Darmstadt, Germany.
+For four years I was Windows developer (C, C++) and project leader in a international computer graphics research team.
+Later, after I had received an equivalent to a PhD in Computer Science in 1996, I was a system administrator group leader until the end of 1998.
 In this position I was responsible for the introduction and the administration of more than 400 Windows NT PCs at the Fraunhofer Institute and its affiliated research institutes in Germany, Portugal, Singapore, and the United States.
 Concurrently, I was also leading a test and development laboratory for Windows NT in heterogeneous networks, which was supported by Microsoft.
 The goal of this laboratory was to work out enterprise solutions based on Windows NT, Active Server Pages, Windows Terminal Servers and Citrix MetaFrame.

-When I am not in “Remoting Mode”, I enjoy the time I share with my wife and my two sons.
+When I am not in “Virtualization Mode”, I enjoy the time I share with my wife and my two sons.

 I hold an equivalent to a PhD in Computer Science (Dr.-Ing.) from the Technical University in Darmstadt (Germany), an equivalent to a Master of Science in Physics (Dipl.-Phys.) from the University in Freiburg (Germany) and a Bachelor of Science in Physics from the University in Freiburg (Germany).